May 23rd, 2018

 I can’t think of a more deserving city to be chosen as the fifth location by the inspectors of the Michelin Guide than our beautiful melting pot.

 I first wrote about South Florida’s guide potential in 2014: Miami Michelin Guide Selections.
-In the early 2010s, coinciding with the burst of online reviews, smartphones, and the Instagram #foodporn phenomena, diners (local and beyond) began to take an active interest in our culinary scene.
-Miami’s popularity as a travel destination continued to soar, and restaurants started to think outside the box.
+In the early 2010s, coinciding with the burst of online reviews, smartphones, and the Instagram #foodporn phenomena, diners (local and beyond) began to take an increasingly active interest in our culinary scene.
+Miami’s popularity as a travel destination continued to soar, and restaurants fed off that renewed energy.
 Simultaneously, a steady influx of restaurateurs began trying their luck here.
 Newsflash, we aren’t easily impressed.
 Even now, new spots continue to open and close at alarming rates.
 The phrases ‘long-term’ and ‘Miami restaurant’ do not go hand in hand.
 But by 2016, I marveled at the changes we’d had in just a couple of years and wrote a second article: Miami Michelin Guide: Are we there yet? analyzing our options once again.
 I felt overjoyed at the progress made in such a short period.
 Now, I do feel we finally have enough outstanding restaurants that can receive solid nominations in the 1 and maybe even the 2-star category (like in D.C.’s inaugural year).